Burundi Family Travel Guide

 Toddlers (0-4)

-• Bring a pop-up tent for beach naps
+• Bring pop-up tent for beach shade

 School Age (5-12)